Larnaca

-Larnaca, (Note: /'lɑːrnəkə/; Λάρνακα /el/; Larnaka) also spelled Larnaka, is a city on the southeast coast of Cyprus and the capital of the district of the same name.
+Larnaca, (Note: /'lɑːrnəkə/; Λάρνακα /el/; Larnaka) also spelled Larnaka, is a city on the southeast coast of Cyprus and the capital of the Larnaca District.
 With a district population of 155,000 in 2021, it is the third largest city in the country after Nicosia and Limassol.

-Built on the ruins of Citium - the Ancient Greek city-state - best known as the birthplace of Stoic philosopher Zeno of Citium - Larnaca is home to the Church of Saint Lazarus, Hala Sultan Tekke, the Kamares Aqueduct, Larnaca Castle, Larnaca District Archaeological Museum, and Pierides Museum.
+Built on the ruins of Kition, an Ancient Greek city-state and the birthplace of Stoic philosopher Zeno of Citium, Larnaca is home to the Church of Saint Lazarus, Hala Sultan Tekke, the Kamares Aqueduct, Larnaca Castle, Larnaca District Archaeological Museum, and Pierides Museum.
 It attracts many visitors to its beaches, as well as to Finikoudes (Φοινικούδες; Greek for "palm trees"), the city's signature seafront promenade lined with palm trees.
 It gives its name to the country's primary airport, Larnaca International Airport, which is situated in the neighbouring village of Dromolaxia rather than Larnaca proper.
 It also has a seaport and a marina.

 Name

 The name Larnaca originates from the Ancient Greek noun λάρναξ larnax meaning 'coffer', 'box' or 'chest', e.g. for household stores; and by extension, 'cinerary urn', 'sarcophagus', 'coffin'; 'drinking trough', or 'chalice'.
 An informal etymology attributes the origin of the name to the many larnakes (sarcophagi) that have been found in the area.
 Sophocles Hadjisavvas, a state archeologist, states that "[the city's U.S.] consul of the last quarter of the 19th century, claimed to have explored more than 3,000 tombs in the area of Larnaca, so-called after the immense number of sarcophagi found in the modern town".

-The city is also colloquially known as “Skala”, from the Greek noun σκάλα, meaning ladder.
+The city is also colloquially known as "Skala", from the Greek noun σκάλα, meaning ladder.
 In Turkish it has been translated to İskele.
-This name referred to the historic port of the city, though now it is the name of the area which surrounds it, in which the Turkish Cypriot inhabitants of the city lived in prior to the Turkish invasion of Cyprus.
-After which they migrated to Trikomo, which was later renamed to Yeni İskele (meaning “New Skala”), in honour of their origins.
+This name referred to the historic port of the city, though now it is the name of the area which surrounds it, in which the Turkish Cypriot inhabitants of the city lived prior to the Turkish invasion of Cyprus.
+After which they migrated to Trikomo, which was later renamed to Yeni İskele (meaning "New Skala"), in honour of their origins.